nebius/contree-sdk/contree-sdk/README.md

 If you want to use a specific transport (for example, httpx), run `pip install contree-sdk[httpx]`

 Optional extras allow you to install dependencies for specific transports or integrations.
-For example, httpx enables asynchronous HTTP support.
+For example, `httpx` enables httpx-based transport.

 If you are planning to use it as shell, install `shell` extra: `pip install contree-sdk[shell]`